How Well Did I Understand Grace Before I Understood Grace?

 4. I saw myself as a servant rather than a son

-Here’s the strange thing.
-Even though I preached servanthood more than sonship, whenever there was a crisis I was quick to relate to Him as Papa.
+Here’s the strange thing: Even though I preached servanthood more than sonship, whenever there was a crisis I was quick to relate to God as Papa.
 It was only when I was strong and healthy that I was seduced by the religious need to do something for God.

-I knew enough about grace to approach Him boldly in my hour of need, but I didn’t know that He has already given us everything we need for life and godliness (2 Pet 1:3).
-If someone was sick I would ask for healing when I should’ve just healed them (Mt 10:8).
+I knew enough about grace to approach God boldly in my hour of need, but I didn’t know that he has already given us everything we need for life and godliness (2 Pet 1:3).
+If someone was sick I would ask for healing when I should’ve just healed them (Matt 10:8).
 I would ask for more faith instead of living by the faith of the Son of God (Gal 2:20).